browsermedia/browsercms/README.markdown

     cd browsercms
     # make sure you are on the lit branch
     # configure database.yml
+    rake db:create
+    rake db:migrate
-    rake reset
+    rake db:load_demo_data
     script/server

-If you run the above commands you should see no difference in BrowserCMS's UI.
+If you run the above commands you should see no difference in BrowserCMS's UI (except for a couple of new buttons at the top of the toolbar).
 If you do, then you found a bug!.

-You can switch between the available locales on your installation by clicking on the links at the top of the toolbar.
+You can switch between the available locales on your installation by clicking on the locale links at the top of the toolbar.
 These links are only for development purposes will not be present on a production site.

 To choose a locale for a production site, you need to edit the file config/initializers/i18n.rb and